 The Benefits of Hospice for Pets

-Because one of the major goals of pet hospice is to preserve –if not enhance– the already-existing closeness between family members and their dying pet, all decisions made must support the well-being of the whole family.
-It’s a time when friends and neighbors can assist in patient care, making it a fulfilling ‘community’ act of love.
+The major goal of pet hospice is to preserve –if not enhance– the already-existing closeness between family members and their dying pet.
+As a result, all decisions made must support the well-being of the whole family.
+The end of your dog or cat’s life is a time when friends and neighbors can assist in patient care, making it a fulfilling ‘community’ act of love.

 The time spent in providing hospice care for your pet has another benefit: it gives everyone time to accept the truth of his or her impending death; time to say what needs to be said and express your love in hundreds of ways.